approximately 60 percent of men do not visit a physician on a regular basis.

 are diagnosed each year.
 Symptoms of lung cancer include:

 - Shortness of breath

 - Swollen lymph nodes

 Smoking cessation is one of the best ways to help lower your risk of lung cancer.
 Therefore, whether you want to try cold turkey or attend one of the smoking cessation classes linked above, you need to stop smoking sooner rather than later for better health.

 As men age, issues with the prostate become more common.
 This includes prostate cancer, but also other benign conditions that cause discomfort and other symptoms.

-Non-cancerous prostate conditions include benign prostate hyperplasia (or BPH), acute bacterial prostatitis and chronic prostatitis.
+include benign prostate hyperplasia (or BPH), acute bacterial prostatitis and chronic prostatitis.

 One in seven men will develop prostate cancer at some point in their lives.
 However, the condition is also slow-spreading, meaning a man may have it for years without it developing into a serious concern.
 Talk with your doctor about whether prostate cancer screening is right for you and what type you should have.